Interpage Messaging, OutPage, SMS Gateway Protocol and Other Commands

 -Request a copy of all your user settings and billing information

--Enable Page Holding
+-Enable Message or Page Holding

 -Send Faxes (*)